-Last weekend I did what I vowed never to do again and I hiked Dinosaur Ridge yet again!
+Last weekend I did what I vowed never to do again and I hiked Dinosaur Ridge, or as locals call it, Gongryong Ridge Seorak Mountain!
 Ronda had never been on the trail so we joined Bangawoyo Tours for a weekend excursion to Seoraksan National Park.
 We started our 15 hour trek with about 15 other crazy people just as keen on climbing the ridge-line for some awesome views.

 Getting to Seoraksan National Park from Seoul

 Go to Dong Seoul Bus Terminal (Gangbyeon Station of Seoul Subway Line No.2, Exit 4)

 Take a bus bound for Sokcho

 First bus at 06:25, last bus at 23:00 ~ Runs 49 times daily

 Take a taxi or local bus 7 or 7-1 to Seoraksan National Park